I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 Overall Structure

-| Category | Count | Primary model |
+| Category | Count | Primary Model |

 |---|---|---|

-| Personal persona (curated heavy-leaning 40 + new heavy 60) | 100 | Heavy 60 leans toward Sonnet / Opus |
+| Personal persona (curated heavy-leaning 40 + new heavy 60) | 100 | Heavy 60 skews toward Sonnet / Opus |

-| Opus-favorable questions (heavy signal reinforcement) | 150 | Opus 4.8 dominant |
+| Opus-favoring questions (heavy signal reinforcement) | 150 | Opus 4.8 dominant |

-| Gemini-favorable questions (text-only) | 30 | Gemini 3.5 Flash exclusive |
+| Gemini-favoring questions (text-based only) | 30 | Gemini 3.5 Flash exclusive |

-| Lightweight/mid-range questions (curated lightweight 60 + generated 40) | 100 | Nemotron / V4-Flash / GLM |
+| Lightweight/mid-weight questions (curated light 60 + generated 40) | 100 | Nemotron / V4-Flash / GLM |

 | Public datasets (MMLU 30 + HumanEval 15 + GSM8K 15 + DollyJA 40) | 100 | Bias avoidance |